Deziel0495/ImprovedTowTruckScript/README.md

 ## Possible Future Features
 - Restricted vehicles.
 (Keep people from towing large vehicles such as a bus or plane.)
-- Allow towed vehicles to become detached if the truck overturns or explodes.
 - Restrict command to stationary vehicles.
 (Right now you can tow a vehicle driving by or detach a vehicle from inside the truck, even while it's moving.)
 - Restrict usage distance.
 (Towed vehicle and truck must be near each other.)
 - Implement whitelist.
 (Restrict script to certain ped models or users by Steam ID/License.)